business4s/domain-oriented-scala-style-guide/README.md

 ## Use suffix operator to highlight important bits over technical type adjustments

-Core is read from left to right, and line should begin with the most important information.
-If the types need to be adjusted in particular context use suffix oeprators (e.g. from cats syntax) or `pipe` method from the standard library.
+Code is read from left to right, and line should begin with the most important information.
+If the types need to be adjusted in particular context use suffix operators (e.g., from cats syntax) or `pipe` method from the standard library.

 ```scala 3
 // Wrong!